Copyright Dispute Resolution Externship - Fall Only

-David Marriott and David Kappos, Lecturers-in-Law (2 graded academic and 2 ungraded clinical credits)
+David Marriott and David Kappos, Lecturers-in-Law (2 graded academic and 2 ungraded fieldwork credits)

 The Copyright Dispute Resolution Extemship is comprised of (a) a weekly, two-hour seminar, focused on the issues arising in copyright litigation, and (b) ten hours per week of fieldwork in copyright dispute resolution in actual cases (handled pro bono).
 The course will be limited to eight students.